kojq/gal/README.md

 - Very Passive Maintenance Mode (issues and pull requests may be considered)
 - Archived

-The project will be archived if development has concluded.
+The project should be archived if development has concluded.

 If activity is not seen in this repository after `40 days`, the project has gone on hiatus.